staadecker/formula-prompt/README.md

 This library let's you define formulas that you can then evaluate in your command line.
-I use this library to do school work were repetitive calculations are required.
+I use this library to do school work where repetitive calculations are required.

 ## Example